Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Randomized grenades will keep their original detection radius.
   - The installer will now enable mirror reflections for the Direct3D 9 renderer, and disable OneXBlending for the OpenGL renderer to improve brightness.
   - "Go into Alex's closet" bingo goal will no longer be marked as complete when you use the keypad and will instead still need you to actually enter the closet.
   - It is no longer possible to infinitely stockpile "how long you've been standing" for weapon accuracy bonuses.
-You can now accumulate up to 20 seconds of standing time before it is capped.
-Standing time will also no longer increase while reloading.
+You can now accumulate 2 seconds beyond the time necessary to reach the maximum bonus before it is capped.
   - Randomized weapon mods will no longer sometimes fall through the world.
   - Empty datacubes will no longer glow.
   - Weapon mods will not get auto-applied to a weapon that is being put away.